 Although the winter season doesn’t officially kick off for a few more weeks, it’s time to start thinking of how you’ll protect your home this winter!
 After all, the winter chill is expected to be fairly severe in late 2014 and early 2015.
 You’ll want to make sure you take precautionary steps to safeguard one of your most treasured investments.
 Although a few of the items on our checklist require professional assistance, most of the tasks are relatively simple.
-Investing a little time and energy before the cooler temperatures arrive can help reduce your energy bills and save from maintenance related headaches in the future!
-Review our check list below to make sure your home is ready for Jack Frost and the cold snap that is sure to come!
+Investing a little time and energy before the cooler temperatures arrive can help reduce your energy bills and save you from maintenance-related headaches in the future!
+Review our checklist below to make sure your home is ready for Jack Frost and the cold snap that is sure to come!

 Disconnect your Garden Hoses

-As soon as freezing temperatures are predicted, disconnect your garden hose and drain your outdoor pipes to prevent damage!
+As soon as freezing temperatures are predicted, disconnect your garden hose and drain your outdoor pipes to prevent damage.
 Leaving the garden hoses connected during a cold snap can lead to pressure build-up in the water lines inside your home.
-A water line leak or break could cause severe damage!
+A water line leak or break could cause severe damage.

 Cover Your Faucet